 This purification technique cannot reduce the TDS of water and hence for hard water (that have high TDS i.e 500 and above) are filtered through other techniques.
 With increasing impurities and hardness of water, there has been new advanced technology incorporated that involves a higher level of purification.

-2. UV + RO Water Purification Technique
+2. UV + RO Water Purifiers

-This type of water purifier have an additional layer of purification called RO, which relies on the Reverse Osmosis technique to purify the water.
+This type of water purifier has an additional layer of purification called RO, which relies on the Reverse Osmosis technique to purify the water.
 In the RO layer, the water is passed under pressure through very fine pores of the semi-permeable membrane.
 This technique is effective is filtering out the dissolved salts, impurities like heavy metals, and other microbes.

 This technique to purify water can be used for water with TDS ranged between 500-2000.